meyvain/meyvain.com/content/portfolio/Embodying Interaction.md

-Title: Embodying Interaction
+Title: Human Robot Interaction
 Date: 2020-01-01 10:10
-Summary: Qualitative user research on surgeons performing robotic-assisted surgery with an emphasis on their experience performing Minimal Invasive Surgery (MIS) with the da Vinci robotic system.
+Summary: Qualitative user research on surgeons performing robotic-assisted surgery with an emphasis on their experience performing Surgery with the da Vinci robotic system.
 Thumbnail: images/thumbs/intuitive-da-vinci-xi-with-operating-room-staff-1060865-hi-res.jpg